Boeing Says More Work Needed On Stretch 787

-"We still have some more work to do before we'd be ready to launch the program and/or be given authority to launch the program," Loftis added.
+"We still have some more work to do before we'd be ready to launch the programme and/or be given authority to launch the programme," Loftis added.

 The expected longer version of the carbon-composite, fuel-efficient 787 would be pitched to airlines for long-haul travel.

 Loftis said the backlog of 787 orders was currently about 60 percent for the 787-8 model, which can carry 210 to 250 passengers, and 40 percent for the 787-9, a slightly bigger version that is designed to seat up to 290.

 "Clearly our customers have told us... that they would prefer us to focus on fuel-burn economics versus extending range" should the company launch a 787-10 version, he said.